So you want to CODO to Biochemistry...

 If you feel that Biochemistry is the right major for you, begin the CODO process:

 - Check to be sure you meet the minimum requirements to CODO to the College of Agriculture

 - Schedule a meeting with the Biochemistry Undergraduate Program Administrator, Sherry Pogranichniy (email@example.com), to go over your academic record and to outline a tentative plan of study as a Biochemistry major.

-- Obtain the CODO form from your current advisor.
+- Start the CODO process with your current advisor.

-- After your CODO form is processed in the Office of the Registrar, you are officially in your new college/school beginning with the term indicated on your CODO papers.
+- After your CODO is processed in the Office of the Registrar, you are officially in your new college/school beginning with the term indicated.
 The deadline for CODO submission is the end of the second week of the term.
 Any CODOs processed after the second week will be effective for the next term.